 Rottnest Island

-One of the most sought-after day trips from Perth is Rottnest Island.
+One of the most popular day trips from Perth is Rottnest Island.
 Rottnest is a 90 minute ferry trip from Perth and home of the Quokka.
 Quokkas are short-tailed bush wallabies, about the size of a domestic cat.
 These cute little animals are famous for having permanent smiley faces who are happy to pose for the perfect selfie!

 Yanchep